 They will then examine you, looking at the range of motion and strength in your shoulder, elbow, wrist and hand.
 They will prefer various special tests to check the different structures in and around the elbow and forearm.
 Pain with resisted elbow flexion in a pronated position usually indicate brachioradialis pain.
 They may also send you for scans to look for bone and soft tissue damage e.g. x-rays, CT or MRI scans.

-Brachioradialis pain is often misdiagnosed as tennis elbow or radial tunnel syndrome, so careful diagnosis is essential.
+Brachioradialis pain is often misdiagnosed as tennis elbow or radial tunnel syndrome, both of which cause outer elbow pain so careful diagnosis is essential.
 They are all overuse injuries and are aggravated by gripping and twisting movements but there are subtle differences between them.

 Pain from tennis elbow is typically centred around the lateral epicondyle on the outer elbow and may travel down the back of the forearm.
 It is caused by repetitive strain and overuse through the common extensor tendon.